 - Any questions?
 Contact a Graduate Education Officer by emailing [email protected].

 GRS Events: Workshops, Masterclasses, Seminars and Writing Retreats

-The GEOs offer a range of 2-3 hour workshops.
+The GEOs offer a range of research training events.

-- The Research Proposal and Thesis & Viva Examination workshops are held every month.
+- Research Proposal and Thesis & Viva Examination events are held every month.

-- The Research Foundations, Research Productivity, Academic Writing Efficiency, Academic Writing Style, Writing a Journal Paper, Conference Skills and MS Word for Thesis Writers workshops are held at least twice a year.
+- Research Foundations, Research Productivity, Reading & Note-taking, Academic Writing, Writing a Journal Paper, Conference Skills and MS Word for Thesis Writers events are held at least once a year.

 GRS Drop-in Sessions